All Episodes

 I thought maybe you were referring to yourself in third person.

-Uh someone photoshopped me the other day as if it's like trunking it myself, but no, not that.
+No, no, someone photoshopped me the other day as if.

 Anyway, over to you, Josh.

-Um but the wonderful thing is uh Julius Malema, one of the worst politicians in South Africa in the in the world, um has had a little bit of a situation, and uh for those of you who aren't familiar, let's go through his greatest hit, shall we?
+But the wonderful thing is, Julius Malemma, one of the worst politicians in South Africa in the world, has had a little bit of a situation.

-Um here's a a little video of him.
+Here's a little video of him.

-More than wheeling get off the mouse.
+Wait, get off the mouse.

-Oh, it's not that easy to volume up, see.
+Oh, it's not that easy to volume up, see?

-Now when Samson's moving the mouse.
+Not when Samson's moving the mouse.

-It's just the technology.
+It's just the technology, I admit.

-Oh now I've got to refresh the page.
+Oh, now I've got to refresh the page.

-See now now who's the boomer?
+Now, who's the boomer?

 See, I actually started.